 How to make lotion bars without beeswax

 Back to our beautiful homemade lotion bar recipe…I’ve used 3 very simple ingredients: cocoa butter, shea butter and safflower oil.
 Plus I’ve added my own blend of essential oil but that’s always optional.
-The key thing here is to make sure the butter ratio is more than 90% of the ingredients.
+The key thing here is to make sure the butter ratio is more than 75% to 90% of the ingredients.
 This will ensure you lotion bar stays solid.

 Shea butter is a champion skin moisturizer.
 It contains oleic, stearic, palmitic and linolenic acids that protect and nourish the skin.